thompsonplyler/adam/README.md

 cd backend; venv\Scripts\activate; python -c "from app import create_app, db; a=create_app(); ctx=a.app_context(); ctx.push(); print('DB URL:', db.engine.url); c=db.engine.connect(); c.close(); print('DB CONNECTED')"
 ```

-### Manual real-time verification
+### Manual real-time verification (must-pass)

 1. Start backend and frontend as above.
 2. Start Electron (see below), click "Start Game" to create a code.
 3. In the web app, enter the code on the home screen to join from each player.
-4. Each player submits a story; the first player to join sees "Start Game" once all are ready.
+4. Each player submits a story; controller (first to join) sees "Start Game" when all are ready.
 Starting the game flips everyone to "In Progress".
+5. During play: server auto-advances stages; guessing ends early if all non-authors guessed; scoreboard shows totals; final screen shows winner(s) only.

 ## Frontend (React + Vite)